-- The Chief Executive is expected to act within all specific authorities delegated to him or her by the board.
-The Chief Executive is expected to not cause or permit any practice, activity or decision that is contrary to commonly accepted good business practice or professional ethics.
-In allocating the capital and resources of the organisation the Chief Executive is expected to adhere to the organisation goals.
-The Chief Executive is expected to not cause or permit any action without taking into account the health, safety, environmental and political consequences. - In financing the organisation, the Chief Executive is expected to not cause or permit any action that is likely to result in the organisation becoming financially embarrassed.
+- The Chief ExecutiveCEO is expected to act within all specific authorities delegated to him or her by the board.
+The Chief ExecutiveCEO is expected to not cause or permit any practice, activity or decision that is contrary to commonly accepted good business practice or professional ethics.
+In allocating the capital and resources of the organisation the Chief ExecutiveCEO is expected to adhere to the organisation goals.
+The Chief ExecutiveCEO is expected to not cause or permit any action without taking into account the health, safety, environmental and political consequences. - In financing the organisation, the Chief ExecutiveCEO is expected to not cause or permit any action that is likely to result in the organisation becoming financially embarrassed.
 The assets of the organisation are expected to be adequately maintained and protected, and not unnecessarily placed at risk.
-In particular, the organisation must be operated with a comprehensive system of internal control, and assets or funds must not be received, processed, or disbursed without controls that, as a minimum, are sufficient to meet standards acceptable to the organisation's external auditors.
-One of the tools used as a framework is an asset management plan for both on and off-balance sheet assets. - The Chief Executive is expected to not permit employees and other parties working for the organisation to be subjected to treatment or conditions that are undignified, inequitable, unfair, or unsafe.
+In particular, the organisation must be operated with a comprehensive system of internal control, and assets or funds must not be received, processed or disbursed without controls that, as a minimum, are sufficient to meet standards acceptable to the organisation's external auditors.
+One of the tools used as a framework is an asset management plan for both on and off-balance sheet assets. - The Chief ExecutiveCEO is expected to not permit employees and other parties working for the organisation to be subjected to treatment or conditions that are undignified, inequitable, unfair or unsafe.

-Board Committees
+Board Sub_Committees

-- Committees established by the board review and analyse policies and strategies, usually developed by management, which are within their terms of reference.
-They examine proposals and where appropriate make recommendations to the full board. - Committees do not take action or make decisions on behalf of the board unless specifically mandated by prior board authority to do so. - The current committees of the board are the Design and Delivery Committee, Finance and Assurance Committee, Safety Committee and People and Culture Committee. - An individual charter exists for each committee which will be annually reviewed by the board. - From time-to-time the board may create ad hoc or other committees to examine or have the delegated authority to deal with specific issues on behalf of the board. - Committee chairs and members are appointed by the board. - The board reviews annually the performance of each committee, to ensure that each committee is operating consistently with its charter.
+- Committees established by the bBoard review and analyse policies and strategies, usually developed by management, which are within their terms of reference.
+They examine proposals and where appropriate make recommendations to the full bBoard. - Committees do not take action or make decisions on behalf of the beloard unless specifically mandated by prior beloard authority to do so. - The current Committees of the bBoard are the Safety and Human Resources sub-committee, Customer and Innovation sub-committee and the Finance, Capital and Risk sub-committeeDesign and Delivery Committee, Finance and Assurance Committee, Safety Committee and People and Culture Committee. - An individual charter exists for each Committee committee which will be annually reviewed by the beoard. - From time-to-time the bBoard may create ad hoc or other committees to examine or have the delegated authority to deal with specific issues on behalf of the Bboard.

+- Committee Chairpersons chairs and members are appointed by the bBoard. - The bBoard reviews annually the performance of each Committee, to ensure that each Committee is operating consistently with its Charter.